seamusdemora/seamusdemora.github.io/MacPorts.md

 15 2 */2 * * (sudo /opt/local/bin/port -q upgrade outdated && echo "----------\n") >> /Users/<username>/portupdatelog.txt 2>&1
 ```

 This will run `port selfupdate` command **and** `port upgrade outdated` every other day at 2 AM.
 It will also create an entry in a logfile that captures `stdout` and `stderr` outputs.
 You may refer to the [crontab guru](https://crontab.guru/) if you need help changing the schedule for this cron job.

+You can read more about [setting up `cron` in this recipe](https://github.com/seamusdemora/seamusdemora.github.io/blob/master/MacStuff.md#22-how-to-enable-cron-on-current-versions-of-macos), or you can use the native [`launchd`](https://www.launchd.info/) or the always-handy (3rd party) [`LaunchControl` app from soma-zone](https://www.soma-zone.com/LaunchControl/).
+Regardless of which one of these you use, there's a [very simple `bash` script here](https://github.com/seamusdemora/seamusdemora.github.io/blob/master/src/updt_mp.sh) to help.

 ### What ports are installed?: